mazzonelorenzo1/AI-Super-Resolution-ACT-for-Big-Imaging/README.md

 <a id="results"></a>
 ## 📈 Quantitative Results

 Below is a summary of the evaluation metrics across the different architectures tested during the project's evolution.
-Notice the **Perception-Distortion Tradeoff**: models purely optimized on MSE (like the Baseline or Stage 1) achieve higher PSNR/SSIM but suffer from oversmoothing, whereas GAN-based models hallucinate sharper, photorealistic details at the cost of lower mathematical pixel-to-pixel scores.

 | **Model Type** | **Loss Value** | **PSNR Value (dB)** | **Similarity Value (SSIM)** |
 | :--- | :---: | :---: | :---: |